KeyanSong/431-2018/slides/class02/README.md

 - Please see the [Datacamp section of the Syllabus](https://thomaselove.github.io/2018-431-syllabus/datacamp.html) for more details on this terrific learning platform for data science, and some suggested R courses available there.
 - I sent you an invitation to join our group at Datacamp this morning.
 Please accept the invitation, and let Dr. Love know if you haven't received it.

+## Class 1 Age Guessing Data

+At http://bit.ly/431-day1-2018-card-age-guesses, you will find a summary spreadsheet describing 2014-2018 data from this class on guessing the ages from the photographs we looked at last time.

+- Your class (2018) actually had the best average class guess pattern of any of the five years in which I've conducted this exercise.
+- Congratulations to groups I and D, which had the smallest average absolute errors.

 ### Things You Need to do...

 1. Follow the [software instructions](https://github.com/THOMASELOVE/431-2018/tree/master/software) to get everything loaded on your laptop.